thadhaines/MT-Tech-SETO/PST/readme.md

 PSTv3 = 'Newest' PST version 3 meant to act as 'state-of-the-art' benchmark for scheduled improvements.
 Included other folders: AGGREG_new, EQUIV, and pdata.
 pdata contains many d_files of systems and test cases, the other folders have to do with....?

+PSTV3p1 = Version 3 of PST with added pwrmod, ivm generators, and gen tripping.

 pstSETO = Place for future developement of PST for SETO project.

 literature = PST user manuals and related handouts